-This paleo vegan apple crisp is entirely maple-sweetened and has a crunchy walnut topping!
+This paleo apple crisp is entirely maple-sweetened and has a crunchy walnut topping!
+Also vegan, gluten-free, grain-free and dairy-free.

 I actually wanted to share a blueberry version of this crisp about a week ago but then realized almost nobody (except maybe me?) cares about berries anymore.
 So here’s an apple version instead!